nicolo-ottaviani/Xamarin.BindableProperty.Fody/README.md

 The getter and setter methods are automatically implemented with GetValue(...) and SetValue(...) methods, respectively.
 The Bindable attribute is removed from the resulting dll.

+If you want some piece of code to be called whenever the property value changes, simply add a void OnXxxChanged method, where Xxx is the name of the property.
+It will be registered on the ValueChanged delegate in the BindableProperty.Create method:

+    public class MyButton : Xamarin.Forms.Button
+    {
+        [Bindable]
+        public string FontFamily { get; set; }

+        private void OnFontFamilyChanged(string newValue) {
+            //do stuff here
+            Console.WriteLine("Property value is changed");
+        }
+    }

+The OnXxxChanged method must have only one parameter  (whose type must match the type of the property) that will contain the new value.
+The OnXxxChanged method can be public or private as well.

 # Other info

 The actual weaver code is in the BindablePropery.Fody project, while the BindableProperty project serves to build the NuGet package.